 Updated COVID-19 Guidelines

-Effective Friday, August 6, 2021, all individuals who enter our building must be fully vaccinated.
-Exceptions will be made for those who are not yet age-eligible to receive the vaccine, and for those who have a valid medical reason.
+Effective March 21, 2022, all individuals who enter our building must be fully vaccinated.
+Exceptions will be made for those who are not yet age-eligible to receive the vaccine, and for those individuals who have a valid medical reason.
+The vaccine requirement is in place for those ages 12 and up.
+(There is a six month grace period for those who have just turned 12.)
 If you believe that you have a valid medical exemption, we ask that you email our Executive Director, Dan Deutsch.
-This is especially important for our education programs.

 Our response to the pandemic will continue to change as warranted by local infection rates and guidance by government and health authorities.

 In this unique moment in the history of Temple Israel, we recognize the many different needs that our community members face.
 To that end, we have gathered the below list of resources in an effort to ensure that you, our beloved congregation, are able to access the support you need in these difficult times.
-If you would like to speak to our clergy for pastoral support, please contact Amy Sherr at firstname.lastname@example.org or 617-566-3960.
+If you would like to speak to our clergy for pastoral support, please email Amy Sherr or call 617-566-3960.

 Do You Need Help Navigating Vaccination Appointments?